matwilso/maml_numpy/README.md

 These results come from using a neural network with 2 hidden layers.
-I originally tried using 1 hidden layer because it was easier to derive, but I found that it did not have enough it did not have enough representational capacity to solve the sinusoid problem (see [Meta-Learning And Universality](https://arxiv.org/pdf/1710.11622.pdf) for more details on represenntational capacity of MAML).
+I originally tried using 1 hidden layer because it was easier to derive, but I found that it did not have enough it did not have enough representational capacity to solve the sinusoid problem (see [Meta-Learning And Universality](https://arxiv.org/pdf/1710.11622.pdf) for more details on representational capacity of MAML).

 So the `maml_1hidden.py` file is shorter and easier to understand, but does not produce good results.